FAQs

 Even if insurance does not cover your visit with an RD, the cost-benefit to your long-term health may far outway the small out of pocket cost of seeing a dietitian.

-First of all, reading glasses if you need them. 🙂 Your visit will be the most beneficial to you if your RD understands the entire picture of your health.
+First of all, reading glasses if you need them. 🙂 Your visit will be the most beneficial to you if your RDN understands the entire picture of your health.
 Bring medication lists (or bottles) including any non-prescription medications and supplements you use and how often you take them.
 If you use any types of trackers online, apps or logs, this can be helpful.
 If you have the chance, keep track of everything you eat and drink and at what times for a few days before the appointment to give them a realistic view of your real world eating style.
 If you aren’t good at writing items down, even taking pictures of food and drink items with a point of reference (including a flat dollar bill in each picture) helps them have a better concept of portion size.

 Our role as dietitians is to meet you where you are and help you fine-tune the little adjustments in what you do to have the biggest impact on your health.
 Be sure to share with them early in your visit your most favorite and hated foods and any important social events that happen regularly and need to be planned for to help create better long-term success.